68.6 F

 Ben Alexander, Senior Development Manager at Oasthouse Ventures, said that the Carroll County facility was a significant step in building a sustainable network of indoor to supply American-grown produce throughout the Eastern United States.

-The new indoor from Oasthouse Ventures will focus on sustainable sourcing, and will offer fresh produce which will travel less miles to market.
+The new indoor farm from Oasthouse Ventures will focus on sustainable food sourcing, and will offer fresh produce which will travel less miles to market.
 According to the governor’s offices, this will increase shelf life for consumers and lower costs.
-Youngkin said in a statement that the project was “a technological leap ahead” and helped to solidify Virginia’s position as a “leader in the agriculture industry and technology.”
+Youngkin said in a statement that the project was “a technological leap ahead” and helped to solidify Virginia’s position as a “leader in the agriculture industry and .”

 , Virginia Secretary of Commerce and Trade, said that indoor was changing the way we produce local and sustainable products for our communities.
 Oasthouse Ventures will not only create over 100 jobs in Virginia, but will also use hardwood residuals from the local area as a source of heating for its greenhouses.